TheAlchemistKE/Newsweek-Clone/README.md

 ![Linters](https://github.com/KelynPNjeri/Newsweek-Clone/workflows/Linters/badge.svg?branch=develop)

-> This website project is clone of TNW website.
-We used CSS media queries to
+> This website project is clone of the Newsweek landing page.
-> make this responsive on Mobile, Tablet and Desktop.
+> The project is responsive across all screen widths.

 ![screenshot](./assets/images/tnw.png)

-We used mixture of CSS flex and Grid to layout it.

 ## Built With
 - HTML